ansible/ansible/docs/docsite/rst/playbook_guide/playbooks_variables.rst

 For more examples of using registered variables in conditions on later tasks, see :ref:`playbooks_conditionals`.
 Registered variables may be simple variables, list variables, dictionary variables, or complex nested data structures.
 The documentation for each module includes a ``RETURN`` section describing the return values for that module.
 To see the values for a particular task, run your playbook with ``-v``.

 Registered variables are stored in memory.
-You cannot cache registered variables for use in future plays.
-Registered variables are only valid on the host for the rest of the current playbook run.
+You cannot cache registered variables for use in future playbook runs.
+Registered variables are only valid on the host for the rest of the current playbook run, including subsequent plays within the same playbook run.

 Registered variables are host-level variables.
 When you register a variable in a task with a loop, the registered variable contains a value for each item in the loop.
 The data structure placed in the variable during the loop will contain a ``results`` attribute, that is a list of all responses from the module.
 For a more in-depth example of how this works, see the :ref:`playbooks_loops` section on using register with a loop.